-properties of the Target element Right-click on the relationship item and select 'Target Properties', or Click on the item line and press Shift+Enter The element 'Properties' dialog displays for the target element in the relationship.
+Display the properties of the Target element Either: Right-click on the relationship item and select 'Target Properties', or Click on the item line and press Shift+Enter The element 'Properties' dialog displays for the target element in the relationship.
 Display the attributes or operations of the Target element Right-click on the relationship item and select 'Target Features Attributes' or 'Target Features Operations'.
 (Alternatively, click on the item and press Shift+F9 or Shift+F10, respectively).
 The Features window displays for the target element, showing the 'Attributes' or 'Operations' tab as appropriate.
-Find Related Element in Browser window Right-click on the item line and select 'Locate Source' or 'Locate Target' as appropriate.
+Find a related element in the Browser window Right-click on the item line and select 'Locate Source' or 'Locate Target' as appropriate.
 The related element is highlighted in the Browser window.
-Add Related elements to current diagram If any related elements are not shown on the current diagram, then: The 'View' column has no value and The related element name is in parentheses () You can select the relevant relationships and add the elements to the diagram.
+Add related elements to the current diagram If any related elements are not shown on the current diagram, then:The 'View' column has no value and • The related element name is in parentheses () You can select the relevant relationships and add the elements to the diagram.
 Select the item line(s), then right-click and select 'Place Element(s) in Diagram'.
 The cursor changes to the 'drop element' symbols (small rectangle and arrow with a boxed plus sign); move the cursor to the point in the diagram at which to drop the related elements, and click the mouse button.
 This facility is useful in building up a picture of how an element interacts with the rest of the model, especially when reverse engineering an existing code base.

-Locate Related Elements in Diagrams Right-click on the item line and select the 'Find in all Diagrams' option.

-If the related element exists only in one diagram, that diagram is displayed with the related element highlighted.
+Locate related elements in Right-click on the item line and select the 'Find in all Diagrams' option. diagrams If the related element exists only in one diagram, that diagram is displayed with the related element highlighted.
 The focus of the Relationships window switches to the related element.
 If the related element exists in more than one diagram, the 'Element Usage' dialog displays, listing the diagrams.
 Click on one of the diagrams and on the Open button to display the selected diagram with the related element highlighted.
+Delete the relationship Right-click on the item line and select the 'Delete Connection' option. - A prompt displays to warn you that the selected items will be deleted from all diagrams and from the model, and that the action cannot be reversed.
+This message refers to the relationship only - the source and target elements remain in the diagram and in the model.
+Click on the Yes button to proceed with the deletion.